abaltuta/oyc/README.md

 - Define custom headers that change functionality
 - Logger
 - Define specs for optional server responses
+- Showcase educational benchmarks that led to decisions being made

 # Self-imposed limitations
 - modern JS wherever possible (fetch, intersection observer)
+- do not support `eval` to be as CSP friendly
 - try to reduce the amount of object creation
 - try to store as much information as possible in the element itself.
 - package as a ES Module